Female Founder Friday: Amelia Friedman

 It’s Female Founder Friday, and I am delighted to introduce you to woman entrepreneur, Amelia Friedman.
 Amelia is co-founder and COO at Hatch, an automated software development company enabling business leaders to launch a custom app on iOS, Android and web for a fraction of the cost of hiring a software development firm.
-Her company’s goal is to make the experience of creating and deploying your own software simple, reliable and affordable.
+Her company’s goal is to make the experience of creating and deploying your own software simple, reliable, and affordable.
+Bespoke software is something every company wants as it can make their operations run more efficiently as well as streamline any processes they may have already.
+Plus, having bespoke software can set a business apart from its competition too.
 Amelia has been recognized as a Y Combinator Fellow, a Washingtonian Tech Titan, a Top 40 Entrepreneur Under 40, one of DC’s 50 On Fire, and a Power Woman of DC Tech.

 An advocate for women in tech, Amelia launched the Vinetta Project in DC.
 The organization now grants a $20K cash prize to a local female founder, engages with 150+ founders and 100+ investors annually, and has helped DC-area female-founded companies raise millions in seed-stage funding.
 All that, and she’s an amazingly fun, humble, intelligent woman who you always want to see at an event!
 Amelia is an entrepreneur I see continuously challenging herself, helping others, and leading by example.
 I personally cannot wait to see what she will accomplish in the next 5, and 25 years.